 The maximum group size for Orange Nation is 8 people.
 Our average group size are between 4 to 5 people.

-It will depend on the train availability (high season it could book out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
-Therefore you we usually book the train that departs at 5:55pm, or 3:20pm.
+It will depend on the train availability (during high season it could be booked out) but the idea is to give you as much time as possible in Machu Picchu and enjoy the amazing views on the way back to Cusco from the train.
+Therefore you we usually book the train that departs at 14:55pm, or 15:20pm.

 Yes, we are a local sustainable & responsible tourism operator.
 We incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and its people.